yash1699/samachar/README.md

 ### Demo

 This project will not work if deployed on web.
 To use this project, clone this directory and install all the dependencies using package.json.
-Create a .env.local file in src directory and mention your newsapi.org APIKEY like this
+Create a .env.local file in main directory and mention your newsapi.org APIKEY like this

 ```
 REACT_APP_NEWS_API_KEY = <your-api-key>